 If you’re lucky enough, BIOS will detect your discrete GPU and you can simply enable it by changing its status from disabled.
 If your GPU is not detected at all and BIOS is showing its PCIe slot as empty, you have a bigger issue on your hands.
 But, don’t worry, for every PC problem, there’s a solution.

 Before we get to the case opening part, it’s good to check if your BIOS is up to date.
 This is a finicky operation, so it’s best to carefully follow the instructions from your motherboard’s manufacturer.
 Even if your BIOS is up to date, getting it reflashed may fix the problem.

-If that doesn’t work, you don’t have many options left.
+If that doesn’t work, you don’t have many options remaining.

 Opening Up The Case

 Now we’re getting down and dirty.
-Opening up the case can be a daunting task if you’ve never done it, but don’t fret, it’s not that complicated.
+Opening up the case can be a daunting task if you’ve never done it, but don’t fret, it’s not that intricate.

 Then, you should check if your graphics card is properly seated in the PCIe x16 lane.
 A pretty good tell if it’s seated properly is if the back port panel is sitting fully on the back of the case.
 If it doesn’t sit perfectly, you should slowly apply force and push the GPU down.

 There’s also the standard turning it off and on again approach where you can fully remove the GPU and then return it, although this likely won’t solve the problem